Skip to Main Content

 IDEA Fund

-Help build a more inclusive health law community where diverse voices and perspectives thrive.
-Your support enables resources and training that cultivate diverse membership at all levels of AHLA, enriching our professional community and strengthening the practice of health law.
+Help build a more inclusive health law community where all voices and perspectives thrive, regardless of financial circumstances.
+Your support enables resources, training, and direct assistance that removes barriers and fosters a welcoming environment for varied viewpoints at all levels of AHLA, enriching our professional community and strengthening the practice of health law.

 Learn More